adigherman/Rxnat/README.md

-# xnatR: Query and retrieves neuro images from various public/private XNAT datasets
+# xnatR: Query and retrieves neuroimaging sets from XNAT projects

 ## What is XNAT?
 XNAT is an open source imaging informatics platform developed by the Neuroinformatics Research Group at Washington University.
 XNAT was originally developed in the Buckner Lab at Washington University, now at Harvard University.
 It facilitates common management, productivity, and quality assurance tasks for imaging and associated data.
 Thanks to its extensibility, XNAT can be used to support a wide range of imaging-based projects.